Mazz-Ather/self-practice1/README.md

-# self practice of object
+# self practice of JAVASCRIPT

+"first & second question is all about objects"